Derived category of projectivizations and flops: Introduction

 is an equivalence of categories.
-Furthermore, they discover that the composition
+In this case, the composition

-of ``flopping equivalences" is not identity, but an interesting nontrivial autoequivalence of $D(X_1)$: the {\em spherical twist} around {\em spherical object} $\sO_{\PP^1}(-1) \in D(X_1)$.
-Spherical twists, introduced by Seidel and Thomas \cite{ST01}, form a very important type of autoequivalences; the concept is later generalized by Anno \cite{Ann}, Anno--Logvinenko \cite{AL16}, and Rouquier \cite{Rou} to spherical twists around spherical functors, by Huybrechts--Thomas to $\PP$-twist around $\PP$-object \cite{HT}.
+of ``flopping equivalences" is not identity, but an interesting nontrivial autoequivalence of $D(X_1)$: the {\em spherical twist} around {\em spherical object} $\sO_{\PP^1}(-1) \in D(X_1)$, introduced by Seidel and Thomas \cite{ST01}.
+The concept of spherical twists around spherical objects is generalized by Anno \cite{Ann}, Anno and Logvinenko \cite{AL16}, and Rouquier \cite{Rou} to spherical twists around spherical functors, and by Huybrechts and Thomas to $\PP$-twists around $\PP$-objects \cite{HT}.

-Ever since Bondal-Orlov's result, people search for same type of phenomenon.
-For general flops of smooth threefolds, the derived equivalences was established by Bridgeland \cite{Bri}, and later generalized by Chen \cite{Chen} to threefolds with terminal Gorenstein singularities.
-Toda \cite{Tod} shows the ``flop--flop=twist" phenomena for threefold flops, where the twists are around fat spherical objects, and Bodzenta--Bondal \cite{BB} shows the for flops of relative dimension $1$; Donovan--Wemyss \cite{DW1, DW2} show it for threefold flops, and the spherical functors are given over certain non-commutative algebra; Cautis \cite{Cau} and Addington--Donovan--Meachan \cite{ADM} show it for Mukai flop case, where the derived equivalences were established by Kawamata \cite{Kaw02} and Namikawa \cite{Nam03} (and the twist is $\PP$-twist \cite{HT}), and Hara \cite{Hara17} show for Abuaf flops whose derived equivalences were obtained by Ed Segal \cite{Seg}.
-Donovan--Segal also shows similar results for Grassmannian flops \cite{DS}.
+The ``flop--flop=twist" result for Atiyah flops inspires the study of similar results for other type of flops.
+For general flops of smooth threefolds, the derived equivalences are established by Bridgeland \cite{Bri}, and later generalized by Chen \cite{Chen} to threefolds with terminal Gorenstein singularities.
+Toda \cite{Tod} shows the ``flop--flop=twist" phenomena for a class of threefold flops, where the twists are around fat spherical objects.
+Bodzenta and Bondal \cite{BB} shows similar phenomena for flops of relative dimension $1$.
+Donovan and Wemyss \cite{DW1, DW2} show it for a class of threefold flops, and the spherical functors are given over certain non-commutative algebras.
+Cautis \cite{Cau}, Addington, Donovan and Meachan \cite{ADM} show the results for Mukai flops, whose derived equivalences are established by Kawamata \cite{Kaw02} and Namikawa \cite{Nam03}.
+Hara \cite{Hara17} studies the Abuaf flops whose derived equivalences are obtained by Ed Segal \cite{Seg}.
+Donovan and Segal show similar results for Grassmannian flops \cite{DS}.